Alerts

 Maintenance

 Maintenance alerts inform users about planned maintenance windows where services may be temporarily unavailable or degraded.
-These can be scheduled in advance and help manage user expectations.
+These can be scheduled in advance with automatic start and end handling.

 Use Cases: